Templic/website-whales-79-20250502-337PM-test/TypeScript-Error-Management-Roadmap.md

 ## Current Status (April 2025)

 We've made significant progress in our TypeScript error management initiative, having resolved over 600 TypeScript errors across nearly 200 files.
+We've reduced the error count from approximately 650 to 25-30, achieving a 95% reduction.
+Type coverage has increased from ~75% to ~92%.

 Key improvements include:

 - Replaced unsafe `any` types with more type-safe `unknown` types
 - Enhanced parameter property type handling